henrivain/henrivain/README.md

 # Hi there 👋

 I am Henri Vainio, self taught programmer now studying computer science in Tampere University Finland.

-I like to develop backend stuff especially with C#.
+I like to develop backend code especially with C#.

 ## A Little Background